Cleaning Up (The Wire): Plot summary

 Stringer orders Bodie to kill Wallace, and Poot unsuccessfully tries to dissuade him from doing so.
 McNulty and Daniels visit Wallace's old squat but find it abandoned.
-McNulty finds an address for Wallace's mother, Darcia, and he takes Daniels there to see if she knows his whereabouts.
-She is little help and is more concerned about her next drink than her son being in danger.
+McNulty finds an address for Wallace's mother, Darcia, and takes Daniels there to see if she knows his whereabouts.
+She is of little help and is more concerned about her next drink than her son being in danger.
 After bringing Chinese takeout to the young children whom he looks after, Wallace goes out for a meal with Bodie and Poot.
 When they return home, the children have all left.
 Bodie and Poot corner Wallace in his bedroom and Bodie draws his weapon.
 He steels himself to shoot Wallace as he pleads for his life but is unable to do so until prompted by Poot.
 After the first shot, Poot takes the weapon and finishes the task.
-Bunk investigates Wallace's murder the next day while Avon clears his office at Orlando's, frustrating the detail.
+Bunk investigates Wallace's murder the next day while Avon clears the office at Orlando's, frustrating the detail.

-Avon asks D'Angelo to drive to New York to receive their next package.
+Avon asks D'Angelo to drive to New York to receive their next package, as their main stash building was raided by the police.
 With this information, Daniels and McNulty borrow a tracking device from the FBI and install it on D'Angelo's car.
 D'Angelo is stopped by the New Jersey State Police and brought in by the detail, after which McNulty and Daniels interrogate him without a lawyer.
 D'Angelo refuses to believe McNulty when he says that Wallace is dead.
-However, he is enraged when Stringer doesn't answer his questions about Wallace, accepting McNulty's story and refusing to let Levy represent him.
+However, he is enraged when Stringer does not answer his questions about Wallace, accepting McNulty's story and refusing to let Levy represent him.
 Meanwhile, Burrell pressures Daniels to close the case and ignore the political leads, threatening to release the FBI's report on his excess capital.
 Daniels counters by stating that he is willing to go down for the sake of the Barksdale case, noting that the bad publicity is what Burrell is most afraid of.

 McNulty and Daniels watch a SWAT team prepare to arrest Avon.
 McNulty tells Daniels that they should make the arrest themselves, and they go in together.
 Daniels cuffs Avon but McNulty lets Stringer go, telling him that they will catch him later.
-At the office, Freamon, Prez, and Sydnor review the board.
+At the office, Freamon, Prez and Sydnor review the board.
 Freamon adds a newspaper article about a downtown business revitalization project being built in an area where the Barksdales have been amassing property.
 Sydnor tells them that the case is the best work that he has ever done, but he still feels that it is not finished.
-At the pit, the dealers' orange sofa stands unused.
+At the Pit, the dealers' orange sofa sits unused.